IshantL/OOPS-in-JS/README.md

 Premitives are copied by value and Reference type are copied by reference.

-- Adding or Removing properties
+- Adding or Removing properties we can add or remove the properties in js on fly .
+When we want to dynamically access the property name then we can use the computed property.[] if name of the property is not valid identifier then also it is benificial to use the computed property.

 - Enumerating Properties